 SSR1 Recommendation 17

-ICANN should establish a more structured internal process for showing how activities and initiatives relate to specific strategic goals, objectives and priorities in the SSR Framework.
+“ICANN should establish a more structured internal process for showing how activities and initiatives relate to specific strategic goals, objectives and priorities in the SSR Framework.”

 SSR2 Conclusion: This recommendation remains relevant.
 Due to a lack of trackable indicators, the status of implementation is impossible to ascertain from publicly available materials.
 The recommendation did not achieve its intended effect as ICANN org no longer maintains the SSR Framework.